 McCallum, who came from Glasgow, had been living in a nearby camp for about 11 years and worked for several local residents as a gardener.
-He also used to visit locals, reading the paper to them and discussing current affairs.
-While he was described as living in a cave, he is also described as living in a tent where he had a table where four kerosene tins were used to make the legs, and also provided storage.
+He also used to visit locals, read the paper to them and discussed current affairs.
+While he was described as living in a cave, he is also described as living in a tent where he had a table with four kerosene tins, which were used to make the legs, and also provided storage.
 The kerosene tins were important in the case, as McCallum pleaded not guilty and Police had to build their case, which was reported in detail in the paper.

 The evidence against McCallum went that Police went to Mrs Johnston’s house near the Suspension Bridge: